What to Do If Your Visa Renewal Is Rejected in Japan (2026 Guide)

 1. What Does a Visa Renewal Rejection Mean?

-has been denied by the Immigration Services Agency of Japan
+A visa renewal rejection occurs when the Immigration Services Agency of Japan

 2. Common Reasons for Visa Renewal Rejection